 Bogart continued to act in a number of films, but could not make any impact.
 Therefore, he decided to go back to Broadway and began shuttling between New York and Hollywood.

-In spite of the success, Warner Brothers offered him a twenty-six week contract at $550 per week.
-Bogart had no other option than to accept that.
+In spite of the success, Warner Brothers offered him a 26-week contract at $550 per week.
+Bogart had no other option but to accept that.
 But unfortunately, these films typecast him as a gangster.

 From 1936 to 1940, Bogart made one movie every two months on an average and that too under grueling condition.
 Although Bogart did not like these roles, he did not have any alternative.
 Refusing to abide by the studio dictate would mean suspension without pay.

 However, Bogart had to wait for three more movies to get a romantic lead role.
-In 1942, he was casted as Rick Blaine, a hard-pressed expatriate nightclub owner in Michael Curtiz’s ‘Casablanca’.
+In 1942, he was cast as Rick Blaine, a hard-pressed expatriate nightclub owner in Michael Curtiz’s Casablanca.
 The role not only earned him his first Oscar nomination, but also the first place in the studio roster.

 Humphrey Bogart married actress Helen Menken on May 20, 1926 after four years of courtship.
 However, the marriage did not last long and they divorced on November 18, 1927.

-Next on April 3, 1928, Bogart married actress Mary Philips.
+On April 3, 1928, Bogart married actress Mary Philips.
 Subsequently, Bogart moved to Hollywood; but Philips, who had an established career at New York, refused to accompany him.
-Finally they divorced in 1938, but remained on good terms.
+Finally, they got divorced in 1938, but remained on good terms.

-On May 21, 1945 Bogart tied the knot for the fourth and final time with actress Lauren Bacall.
+On May 21, 1945, Humphrey Bogart tied the knot for the fourth and final time with actress Lauren Bacall.
 In spite of the difference in age, the marriage lasted till Bogart’s death in 1957.
-The couple had two children; Stephen Humphrey Bogart and Leslie Bogart.
+The couple had two children: Stephen Humphrey Bogart and Leslie Bogart.

-Towards the end of his life Bogart developed cancer of esophagus.
+Towards the end of his life, Bogart developed cancer of esophagus.
 Since he never consulted doctor, his condition could not be determined till January 1956.
-By this time it was too late for surgery or chemo therapy.
-He died from the disease on January 14, 1957.
+By this time, it was too late for surgery or chemo therapy.
+He died of the disease on January 14, 1957.

-On February 8, 1960, Bogart was given a star on the Hollywood Walk of Fame at 6322 Hollywood Boulevard posthumously.
+On February 8, 1960, Bogart was given a star on the Hollywood Walk of Fame at 6322 Hollywood Boulevard.